datafordemocracy/PublicInterestData2018/questions.md

 2. Relation of Custody End to Exit Care Date?
 3. Relation of Discharge Date to Custoy End; discharge is when case file is closed?

-## Additional questions about the data:
-Questions posed by lab members:
+New questions about the data posed by lab members:

 Referral data
 1. Response Priority - How long later does the Moderate and Low get processed?